 In areas where a suitable conceptual model is not available, existing models from similar areas may be a good starting point.
 You should consult soil scientists, ecologists, wildlife biologists, and local knowledge experts to develop conceptual models that can serve your needs for monitoring design.
 The list of sources below provide conceptual ecosystem models for many different types of systems:

-- NRCS Ecological Dynamics Interpretive Tool – Repository for ecological site descriptions in the United States, many of which contain state-and-transition models.
+- NRCS Ecosystems Dynamics Interpretive Tool – Repository for ecological site descriptions in the United States, many of which contain state-and-transition models.

 - BLM Rapid Ecoregional Assessments